 Fáilte go Rang a Trí!

 Welcome to our Third Class blog page!
-We are a wonderful group of 29 boys and girls.
-Our teacher is Ms. Moran.
+We are a wonderful group of 30 children in Ms Caldwell's class.